-Creating Excellence through Training and Leadership to Strengthen Lives and Build Successful Relationships for more than 22 Years
+Creating Excellence through Training and Leadership to Strengthen Lives and Build Successful Relationships for 25 Years

-The Indigenous Perspectives Society (IPS), formerly known as the Caring for First Nations Children Society, is a charitable and not-for-profit social enterprise located in Victoria, British Columbia.
 Our mission is to provide culturally relevant training, research and policy that advances and strengthens the lives of Indigenous peoples.
-We are celebrating our 22 year anniversary of incorporation, and our renewed CARF International accreditation status with an expanded mandate.
+We are celebrating our 25 year anniversary of incorporation, and our renewed CARF International accreditation status with an expanded mandate.
 We are a proud member of the Canadian Council for Aboriginal Business, the WestShore Chamber of Commerce, and the Child Welfare League of Canada.

 To inform our training, the Society continually monitors current research and best practice approaches through several information networks including the Canadian Child Welfare Research Portal, and by participating in advisory committees, such as the Siem Smun’eem Indigenous Child Well-Being Research Network.
 We maintain partnerships with the First Nations Child and Family Caring Society of Canada and the BC Delegated Aboriginal Agencies.
 We are also the British Columbia representative and contributor to the First Nations component of the Canadian Incidence Study on Reported Child Abuse and Neglect.